CNAG-Biomedical-Informatics/cbicall/README.md

 ## Capture Kits

-\* For GATK  3.5: Exome capture is based on Agilent SureSelect.
+\* For GATK version 3.5: Exome capture is based on Agilent SureSelect.

-\* For GATK  4.6: Exome and WGS reference is based on the GATK bundle (b37).
+\* For GATK version 4.6: Exome and WGS reference is based on the GATK bundle (b37).

 # COMMON ERRORS AND TROUBLESHOOTING